lucascogrossi/Programming-Massively-Parallel-Processors/ch5_Memory_architecture_and_data_locality/ch5_answers.md

  Compyte-to-memory ratio of the device: 300GFLOPS/250GB/s = 1.2 FLOPS/byte.

 The kernel ratio is greater than the device's ratio, compute-bound.
 This means the device cannot provide enough compute power relative to memory bandwidth.
 Thefore, compute-bound.

+10. TODO (waiting for new edition for fixes)

+11. TODO

+12. TODO